Project Daedalus: Autonomy & Controls for In-Space Manufacturing

 Background

 The payload was built for the Blue Canyon Technologies X-Sat Venus Class bus, which limited us to about 60 W of orbit-average power, a payload envelope of 17 × 16 × 27 inches, and a maximum mass near 78 kg.
-These bus characteristics provided our team with constraints that shaped our decision making process.
-We limited our design at 74 kg to leave margin for integration and added shielding.
+These bus characteristics created constraints that shaped our decision-making process.
+We limited the design to 74 kg to leave margin for integration and shielding.
 The bus also provided 13.6 Ah of onboard storage and S-band up/downlink under 2 Mbps, enough for health checks and telemetry.

 To handle these limits, we used a structured systems engineering approach.
 Trade studies, value system design, and iterative reviews guided choices about power, mass, and risk.
-The final payload integrated three main subsystems: the Directed Acoustic Energy Deposition (DAED) aluminum printing system, a laser welding system for assembly process, and an AI-based Non-Destructive Evaluation (NDE) system for defect detection and recovery from faults with less human intervention.
+The final payload integrated three main subsystems: the Directed Acoustic Energy Deposition (DAED) aluminum printing system, a laser welding system for the assembly process, and an AI-based non-destructive evaluation (NDE) system for defect detection and fault recovery with minimal human intervention.

 The project was guided by Dr. Kevin Shinpaugh from Virginia Tech and Dr. Randy Spicer from Northrop Grumman, whose mentorship emphasized technical rigor and systems engineering discipline.